|

 passed)

-sequence?
-For a moment, let's look at preempts from our
+preempts in this sequence?
+For a moment, let's look at

-hand?
-That's right, it's the third seat - our partner has
+holding a good hand?
+That's right, it's the third seat - our

-already passed so the only person we can affect with our
+partner has already passed so the only person we can affect

-preemptive bid is the unfortunate opponent in the fourth
+with our preemptive bid is the unfortunate opponent in the

-seat.
-Sitting in the first seat as dealer, three players
+fourth seat.
+Sitting in the first seat as dealer, three

-have the opportunity to bid: two opponents and one partner.
+players have the opportunity to bid: two opponents and one

 preemptive bid will stress our partner.
 Now do you see why